nbeaver/why-linux-is-better/why-linux-is-better.rst

 Since many dotfiles are textual, it is even possible to ``diff`` and selectively merge them, which means users can share and benefit from others' customized configurations and accommodate upstream changes.
+It also means that migrating to a different Linux distribution is usually not as painful as starting from scratch, since many applications keep the configuration formats relatively stable and merging in the customizations is usually straightforward.
+During major Debian upgrades, for example, users can choose to adopt new configuration files, keep the old ones, or diff and merge the files into a hybrid.

 ---------------------------------------------------------------
 Package manager with signed binaries and easy backup/reinstall.